nsbno/spor/.changeset/friendly-lemons-tie.md

 "@vygruppen/spor-react": major
 ---

-Breadcrumb: Changed from recipe to slotRecipe.
-You now use breadcrumbCurrentLink instead of isCurrentPage.
+Breadcrumb: You now use breadcrumbCurrentLink instead of isCurrentPage and you do not use BreadcrumbItem.